markbaaijens/rpmusicserver/README.md

 - put the new SD-card into the Pi and boot-up
 - do an install, just like doing a new install of RPMS
   - see [Steps to install RPMS on your Pi](https://github.com/markbaaijens/rpmusicserver#steps-to-install-rpms-on-your-pi) under 'Installation' for instructions
-- re-create folders in SyncThing if needed, with these new locations:
+- re-create folders in SyncThing if needed, with these new locations of /data:
-  - /data/Muziek => /data/music
+  - from /media/usbdata/user/Publiek
-  - /data => /data/public
+  - to /media/usbdata/user

 (4) Check system if all is working well:
 - Samba-shares